fivequarters/fusebit.io/src/_blog/_posts/crypto-price-tracking-bot.md

 ]
 ```

 You may also want to check for the value of another crypto coin.
 Simply change the following line to a different symbol.
+You need to be familiar with Node.js and JavaScript to make this change.

 ```javascript
 const ticker = 'BTC';